djahasiel101600/RealTimeTaskManager/backend/README_LOCAL.md

 # Backend Local Development

-This document contains quick commands to set up and run the backend locally without Docker.
+This document contains quick commands to set up and run the backend locally without containerization.

 Prereqs: